Josh McCown: Miami Dolphins

-On February 29, 2008, McCown signed a two-year contract worth $6.25 million with the Miami Dolphins.
+On February 29, 2008, McCown signed a two-year contract worth $6.25 million with the Dolphins.
 A chance to compete for the starting job factored into his decision to sign with Miami.
 Prior to training camp in July, McCown needed six stitches in his throwing hand's index finger.
 He was holding firewood and his brother Luke accidentally grazed Josh's finger with a chainsaw.

 On August 4, 2008, the Dolphins released their first depth chart of the season and had McCown listed as the starter over John Beck and Chad Henne.
 However, head coach Tony Sparano said that Beck and Henne had not been ruled out as potential starters for the team's first preseason game on August 9.
 Free agent quarterback Chad Pennington signed with the Dolphins on August 8 and was expected to be the team's starter.
 McCown played in the team's first preseason game on August 9 but not until the fourth quarter of the contest.
 He then failed to appear in the team's final three preseason games.
 Pennington was officially named the team's starter on August 25, before the team's last preseason game on August 28.
-Before the start of the regular season, McCown was traded to the Carolina Panthers on August 29.

 Carolina Panthers

-On August 29, 2008, the Carolina Panthers acquired McCown from the Dolphins for a seventh-round pick (#237 overall) in the 2009 NFL Draft.
+On August 29, 2008, before the start of the regular season, the Panthers acquired McCown from the Dolphins for a seventh-round pick (#237 overall) in the 2009 NFL draft.
 The move came a day after Panthers quarterback Matt Moore suffered a leg injury.
 However, general manager Marty Hurney said that the trade for McCown was not in response to Moore's injury, with Hurney stating, "Josh is a guy that we've liked for the last several years when he was in unrestricted free agency."
 McCown was the backup to Jake Delhomme for all 16 games in 2008.
-He was also the backup for the team's NFC Divisional Round loss to the Arizona Cardinals.
+He was also the backup for the team's National Football Conference (NFC) Divisional Round loss to the Cardinals.
 He played in two games in 2008.
-He relieved Delhomme late in the fourth quarter of a 24–9 win against the Atlanta Falcons, but the only statistics he recorded were three end-of-game kneeldowns.
-He also relieved Delhomme early in the fourth quarter of a 34–0 win against the Kansas City Chiefs, but he only recorded one end-of-game kneeldown.
+He relieved Delhomme late in the fourth quarter of a 24–9 win against the Falcons, but the only statistics he recorded were three end-of-game kneeldowns.
+He also relieved Delhomme early in the fourth quarter of a 34–0 win against the Chiefs, but he only recorded one end-of-game kneeldown.

 McCown beat out Moore for the primary backup quarterback job in 2009.
 In Week 1 against the Philadelphia Eagles on September 13, McCown entered the game late in the third quarter in relief of Delhomme, who had committed five turnovers.
-McCown completed one of six passes for 2 yards before spraining both his left knee and left foot on the same play early in the fourth quarter.
+McCown completed 1 of 6 passes for 2 yards before spraining both his left knee and left foot on the same play early in the fourth quarter.
 McCown was then relieved by Moore as the Panthers lost to the Eagles by a score of 38–10.
 McCown was placed on injured reserve on September 14, ending his season.
 He became a free agent in March 2010.